zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 file, used for communication between the zdaemon command-line script and the zademon manager is placed in the instance directory.

-If you want to overrise any part of the generated zdaemon output, simply provide a zdaemon.conf option in your instance section:
+If you want to override any part of the generated zdaemon output, simply provide a zdaemon.conf option in your instance section: